HenrikTorp/FirstNeuralNetwork/README.md

 ## Conclusion
 I had fun making this project.
-It has its limitations, but it greatly increased my practical understanding of how neural networks work, and understanding its limitations itself was very valuable.
+It has its limitations, but it greatly increased my practical understanding of how neural networks work, and understanding its limitations in itself was very valuable.
 In future projects, I am excited to experiment with more sophisticated architectures, such as convolutional neural networks (CNNs).